Massive Weight Loss

 Circumferential trunk lift, also called belt lipectomy, removes hanging, draping skin from the abdomen and back.

-A brachioplasty, arm reduction, removes skin and fat (bat wings) to give a thinner, tighter arm contour.
+Arm reduction(brachioplasty) removes skin and fat (bat wings) to give a thinner, tighter arm contour.
 Incisions are modified if excess skin extends onto the chest.

 Medial thigh lift is used to remove draping skin from the upper thighs.
 A thigh lift can be extended under the buttock or combined with abdominoplasty or circumferential trunk lift depending on where the excess skin is located.